sonots/rack-ltsv_logger/README.md

 <img src="doc/x_runtime.png" alt="x_runtime" width="50%" height="50%"/>

-The Completed Time does not include routing time, and elapsed time on rack middleware layers, and so on.
+The Completed Time which rails default logger shows does not include routing time, and elapsed time on rack middleware layers, and so on.
-To measure the processing time accurately, it is necessary to insert a rack middleware to measure the time.
+To measure the processing time accurately, it is necessary to insert a rack middleware at the head of rack middleware stacks.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'rack-ltsvlogger'
+    gem 'rack-ltsv_logger'

 And then execute: